Sugar Free Marshmallows

 Are sugar-free marshmallows ok for diabetes?

 Most sugar-free desserts or snacks are suitable for those with diabetes.
 My father, who has type 2 diabetes, regularly enjoys these as part of his diet.
-However, it is always best practice to speak with a certified medical professional before changing anything in your diet.
+However, it is always best practice to consult a certified medical professional before making any changes to your diet.

 Are marshmallows keto-friendly?

-These marshmallows are fabulous for a keto diet, with less than 1 gram of net carbs per serving.
-They are one of the lowest-carb candy recipes you’ll ever make.
+These marshmallows are perfect for a keto diet.
+At less than 1 gram of net carbs per serving, they’re one of the lowest carb sweet treats on the site.

 Recipes to use these with